Conditional logic allows you to customize your respondent's form experience by building smart logic paths. Based on your respondent's input, you can:

 Troubleshooting

 When dealing with long forms, conditional logic can become more intricate and prone to logical errors.
-With an extensive set of fields, conditions, and actions, it's crucial to be cautious as even small mistakes can sneak in.
+With extensive fields, conditions, and actions, it's crucial to be cautious, as even small mistakes can sneak in.
 To effectively troubleshoot your form, you can follow these general steps:

 - Review the conditional logic blocks: Start by carefully examining the conditional logic rules you've set up for your form.
 Check if the conditions are linked to the correct fields and actions.
 Ensure that you have configured the logic correctly based on your specific requirements.